sujallamichhane18/Ransomware-Simulation/README.md

 Project Structure
-c2_server.py: Simulates the Command-and-Control (C2) server that listens for incoming connections and receives the encryption key. ransom.py: The ransomware script that encrypts files and creates the ransom note. decrypt.py: The decryption script that restores the original files using the encryption key. payransom.txt: The ransom note with the encryption key and decryption instructions.
+c2_server.py: Simulates the Command-and-Control (C2) server that listens for incoming connections and receives the encryption key. ransomware.py: The ransomware script that encrypts files and creates the ransom note. decrypt_ransomware.py: The decryption script that restores the original files using the encryption key. payransom.txt: The ransom note with the encryption key and decryption instructions.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.